Spamdexing: Scraper sites

 Scraper sites are created using various programs designed to "scrape" search-engine results pages or other sources of content and create "content" for a website.
 The specific presentation of content on these sites is unique, but is merely an amalgamation of content taken from other sources, often without permission.
 Such websites are generally full of advertising (such as pay-per-click ads), or they redirect the user to other sites.
 It is even feasible for scraper sites to outrank original websites for their own information and organization names.

 Article spinning

 Article spinning involves rewriting existing articles, as opposed to merely scraping content from other sites, to avoid penalties imposed by search engines for duplicate content.
-This process is undertaken by hired writers or automated using a thesaurus database or a neural network.
+This process is undertaken by hired writers or automated using a thesaurus database or an artificial neural network.

 Machine translation

 Similarly to article spinning, some sites use machine translation to render their content in several languages, with no human editing, resulting in unintelligible texts that nonetheless continue to be indexed by search engines, thereby attracting traffic.